HTTP Request Handling

 Although static assets can be read from the file system in sandboxes, they are not stored in the file system when your application is deployed to a stage.
 We recommend that you not read static assets from your application.
 Any files your application needs at runtime should be stored within your project outside the "static" folder.
 For example, you can create an "assets" folder to hold images or html files that your application can then read from the file system at runtime.

-javascriptimport { http } from "@ampt/sdk"; const stream = await http.readStaticFile("images/image.jpeg"); const chunks: Uint8Array[] = []; // convert ReadableStream to Buffer for await (const chunk of stream) { chunks.push(chunk); } const buffer = Buffer.concat(chunks); const image = await Jimp.read(buffer);
+import { http } from "@ampt/sdk"; import Jimp from "jimp"; const stream = await http.readStaticFile("images/image.jpeg"); const chunks: Uint8Array[] = []; // convert ReadableStream to Buffer for await (const chunk of stream) { chunks.push(chunk); } const buffer = Buffer.concat(chunks); const image = await Jimp.read(buffer);

 caution

-This can also be used to serve custom 404 HTML pages from within an HTTP framework, if desired.
+readStaticFile can be used to serve custom 404 HTML pages from within an HTTP framework like Express.

 To return a dynamic response, your application needs to handle the requested path and return the desired response.
 The details of how to do this depend on the framework you are using.
 For example, using Express you can add a default handler: